mrousavy/nitro/docs/docs/view-components.md

 1. This is pretty verbose.
 When Nitro gets first-class support for view components, this will be much simpler.
 2. This is updating props synchronously on the JS Thread.
 You can implement your own batching and thread-dispatching on the native side though.
 3. This does not go through React's prop updater.
-This means stuff like Reanimated will likely not work, as it was built ontop of `setNativeProps`.
+This means stuff like Reanimated will likely not work, as it was built on top of `setNativeProps`.

 With that said; just know what you are doing.
 Then you're good.